edespino/cloudberry-site/docs/sys-admin/backup-and-restore/perform-full-backup-and-restore.md

 When performing a backup or restore operation, `gpbackup` and `gprestore` generate a report file that contains the detailed information of the operations.
 When email notification is configured, the email sent contains the contents of the report file.
 For information about email notification, see [Configure email notifications](#configure-email-notifications).

-The report file is placed in the Cloudberry Database coordinator backup directory.
+The report file is placed in the Apache Cloudberry coordinator backup directory.
 The report file name contains the timestamp of the operation.
 Thes following are the formats of the `gpbackup` and `gprestore` report file names.

 ```
 gpbackup_<backup_timestamp>_report